dyarawilliams/100-days-of-code/log.md

 **Today's Progress**:Finished lesson on Logic and if Statements, and completed the Magic 8-Ball project on KhanAcademy where i used if else statements to show different messages.
 Also read about debbuging programs (*how to figure out what is wrong with your program*).

 **Thoughts**: It can be difficult at times to figure out where you went wrong when you are coding and there is an error.
 Just take your time and figure it out.

-Using `print` or `pritnln` has helped me alot in java when I use to code in college.
+Using these tips can help when debugging:
+- `print()` or `pritnln()` to check values
+- `debug()` to send the output to your browser's JavaScript console
+- having an object or person to state the coding process to
+- exaggerate your output with extreme or bigger values

 **Link(s) to Work**:
 1. ["Magic 8-Ball" project](https://www.khanacademy.org/computer-programming/spin-off-of-project-magic-8-ball/5857583539372032)